Sweaty Betty Foundation

 Overview

 The Sweaty Betty Foundation is an independent registered charity launched in March 2021 with support from Sweaty Betty, the activewear brand.
-Founded by Tamara Hill-Norton, who serves as Chair, the foundation addresses the critical issue that only 15% of teenage girls in the UK are doing enough physical activity.
+Founded by Tamara Hill-Norton, who serves as Chair, the foundation addresses the critical issue that globally, only 15% of teenage girls are doing enough physical activity.
 The charity's mission is to empower women and girls from every background to get active and stay active for life, with a particular focus on girls aged 10-18 from underserved communities.
 The foundation operates across the UK, working through schools, communities, and online platforms to create inclusive opportunities for girls to discover activities they love.

 Funding Priorities

-Grant Programs
+Grant Programmes

 • Girls on the Pitch: Variable amounts - Virtual funding events held in April and October where girls pitch for funding for activities like rock-climbing, basketball, and yoga